-Federal Work-Study (FWS) is a limited funds, need-based federally funded part-time employment program, which allows eligible students to earn money to help pay for education expenses.
-Students must complete the Free Application for Federal Student Aid (FAFSA) each year to be considered for federal financial aid, including FWS.
+Federal Work-Study (FWS) is a need-based federally funded part-time employment program, which allows eligible students to earn money to help pay for educational expenses.
+Due to limited funding students are encouraged to file the Free Application for Federal Student Aid (FAFSA) each year by the February 14 priority deadline.

 Federal Work Study awarding starts approximately one month prior to the beginning of the Fall semester.
 If you do not see FWS award listed after this time, then you have not been offered FWS as a part of your financial aid award.
 Reasons for this could include a) not meeting eligibility requirements b) not requesting work-study on your FAFSA and/or c) lack of available funds at the time you were awarded.

 If you have been offered FWS, you must Accept or Decline the award.
 The FWS amount listed is the maximum amount you may earn for both Fall and Spring semesters.
 FWS cannot be used to pend tuition, fees, or other charges.

 You must accept both semesters or decline both semesters.
 If you have not accepted your award within the first two weeks of the term, your FWS award will be cancelled for both semesters.
 If you have not been placed in a FWS job within the first four weeks of the term, your FWS award will be cancelled.
 If you have difficulty in finding a job, please contact One-Stop Student Services.